Queens Of The Stone Age

 Songs For The Deaf (Interscope ’02) Rating: A

-With Dave Grohl in the drummer's chair, the great Mark Lanegan singing lead on several songs, the nutty Nick Oliveri adding his beefy bass guitar, and Josh Homme still supplying the coolest fuzzed out guitar tone around, Songs For The Deaf was bound to be really good.
+With Dave Grohl in the drummer's chair, the great Mark Lanegan (ex-Screaming Trees) singing lead on several songs, the nutty Nick Oliveri adding his beefy bass guitar sound, and Josh Homme still supplying the coolest fuzzed out guitar tone around, Songs For The Deaf was bound to be really good.
 It's even better than that.
-The band's heaviest, moodiest, and best album to date, Songs For The Deaf is trippy yet tuneful, and powerful but playful.
-When QOTSA surge forward with all their might they can be pretty awe-inspiring, but the band doesn't forget to deliver singable chouses, either ("First It Giveth," "The Sky Is Falling," and "Gonna Leave You," for example).
-Sure, the album has some ham handed moments, variety is again in short supply, and they'd be better off letting Homme or Lanegan sing than have Oliveri scream (the wonderfully titled "You Think I Ain't Worth A Dollar, But I Feel Like A Millionaire" and "Six Shooter," the album's lone misfire).
+The band's heaviest, moodiest, and flat-out best album to date, Songs For The Deaf is trippy yet tuneful, and powerful but playful.
+When QOTSA surge forward with all their might they can be pretty awe-inspiring, but the band doesn't forget to deliver singable choruses, either ("First It Giveth," "The Sky Is Falling," and "Gonna Leave You," for example).
+Sure, the album has some ham-handed moments, variety is again in short supply, and they'd be better off letting Homme or Lanegan sing than have Oliveri scream (the wonderfully titled, riff-tastic "You Think I Ain't Worth A Dollar, But I Feel Like A Millionaire" and "Six Shooter," the album's lone misfire).
 But that's nitpicking, 'cause even the dreaded "concept" presented here (the album is set up like a radio broadcast) is a cool one, and even the completely unexpected "hidden track" (QOTSA do folk!) is surprisingly accomplished.
 Whether recalling the '70s (the "Spirit In The Sky" borrowing "God Is In The Radio"), the '60s (the wouldn't sound out of place on Nuggets "Another Love Song"), or good old 2002 (every other song), QOTSA potently mix pop, punk, goth, and metal elements together into a cohesive, hard rocking whole.
 Not that there aren't standouts.
-For example, Mark Lanegan makes his spooky presence felt on "Songs For The Dead," on which Grohl also reminds us why he's one of the best rock drummers around.
+For example, Mark Lanegan makes his spooky presence felt on "Songs For The Dead," on which Grohl also reminds us why he's one of the best rock drummers around (even if he no longer drums with the Foo Fighters).
 "Go With The Flow" is simply a dynamite, nothing fancy hard rock song, and "Do It Again" will have you chanting along (fist pumping) in no time, helped along by jackhammer beats, typically meaty riffs, and another catchy chorus.
-The Pumpkins-esque chug of the title track is another Lanegan-led winner, while "No One Knows" was a bonafide hit, and a damn good one at that, as this great hard rock band delivers on the promise of their first two albums and finally make me forget about Kyuss.
+The Pumpkins-esque chug of the title track is another Lanegan-led winner, while "No One Knows" was a bonafide hit, and a terrific one at that, as this great hard rock band delivers on the promise of their first two albums and finally make me forget about Kyuss.
 All hail Queens Of The Stone Age, the current kings of hard rock.

 Lullabies To Paralyze (Interscope ’05) Rating: B+